DISCO Collaborators

 COLGATE UNIVERSITY

 Aaron Dial is an Assistant Professor of Film and Media Studies and African and Latin American Studies at Colgate University.
 Previously, he was a DISCO Network Postdoctoral Fellow at Purdue University under the Humanities and Technoscience Lab.
 He earned his PhD from North Carolina State University in the Communication, Rhetoric, and Digital Media (CRDM) program where his expertise is in materialist and digital media studies, digital humanities, Black studies, and cultural studies of technology and race.
 These areas of expertise inform his research and teaching interests, which, broadly sketched, are affective labor, popular culture, urban spaces and temporal flows, and the nexus between sports and science and technology.
+Currently, Aaron is working on his first monograph, Deadstock, A Philosophy of Sneakers in the Afterlife of Black Bodies, which articulates the intimate and undiscussed connections between sneakers as material objects and Black bodies.

 • A photo of Huan He, an East Asian man with a black shirt and a triangular pendant necklace looking to the side.